convexfi/.github/profile/README.md

 ## Welcome!

-This is the official GitHub repository page for our convex research group at the Hong Kong University of Science and Technology (HKUST).
+Official GitHub organization the convex research group at the Hong Kong University of Science and Technology (HKUST).